unicef/publicgoods-toolkit/procurement.md

 These different types of software are to some degree distinguishable for procurement purposes, but might be intermingled in the source code.
-We distinguish them at contracting just to ensure government agencies have the rights they need to proceed with their open source plans and never needs to secure a vendor's permission to operate, improve, or hire other parties to work on the software.
+We distinguish them at contracting just to ensure government agencies have the rights they need to proceed with their open-source plans and never needs to secure a vendor's permission to operate, improve, or hire other parties to work on the software.
 This is the key point.